 Ethereum staking: In-depth guide on rewards & commission

-stakefish, one of the world’s leading staking pools, simplifies the complexities of Ethereum staking while maximizing rewards.
-Our MAX MEV smoothing pool ensures consistent payouts and our transparent commission structure keeps you in control of your earnings.
+stakefish, one of the world's leading staking pools, simplifies the complexities of Ethereum staking while maximizing rewards.
+Our MAX MEV smoothing pool ensures consistent payouts and our transparent commission structure keeps you in control of your earning

 Introduction

-Unique to Ethereum, reward, and commission structures are complex compared to other proof of stake blockchains.
+Unique to Ethereum, reward and commission structures are complex compared to other proof of stake blockchains.
 There are two types of rewards: a) protocol rewards, and b) execution rewards, with a total of 5 types of sub-rewards.
 The commission is not implemented at the protocol level, but it is implemented specifically by the staking operator.
-In this guide, we’ll help you understand the structure of different types of staking rewards and commissions for Ethereum staking.
+In this guide, we'll help you understand the structure of different types of staking rewards and commissions for Ethereum staking.

 Protocol rewards

 Sometimes referred to as consensus rewards, the protocol rewards are for securing the network at the consensus level.
-It comprises 1) attestation rewards 2) block proposal and 3) sync committee rewards.
+It comprises 1) attestation rewards, 2) block proposal, and 3) sync committee rewards.
 Protocol rewards come from new issuance.

 Issuance